mone9610/lab/README.md

 # lab
 ## About this repository
-This is the repository for technical verification, codes for technical article, and so on.
+This is the repository for personal technical verification, codes for technical article, and so on.
 ## License
 Nothing particular.
 You can use this for free.